You are here: Urology Textbook > Ureters > Retroperitoneal fibrosis

 Irradiation, retroperitoneal bleeding, pelvic surgery, Purpura Hennoch.

 Pathology of Retroperitoneal Fibrosis

-Retroperitoneal fibrosis leads a strong mass of connective tissue, which surrounds the large retroperitoneal vessels and may also include the ureter into the mass.
-The retroperitoneal mass extends in craniocaudal direction from the renal hilum to the sacral promontory.
-At the edges of the active fibrosis, there are signs of inflammation in the connective tissue (lymphocytes, plasma cells, histiocytes...).
+Retroperitoneal fibrosis leads to a substantial mass of connective tissue, which surrounds the large retroperitoneal vessels and may include the ureter.
+The retroperitoneal mass extends from the renal hilum to the sacral promontory in the craniocaudal direction.
+At the edges of the active fibrosis are signs of inflammation in the connective tissue (lymphocytes, plasma cells, histiocytes).
 In the center of the mass, inactive connective tissue is found without signs of inflammation.